VNX Exchange Tops 24-Hour Trading Volume of $707.00 (VNXLU)

 According to CryptoCompare, “VNX Exchange is a Luxembourg-based asset-backed token issuance platform also aiming to create a secondary marketplace.
 It's designed to provide a simple and user-friendly process for regular and professional investors to participate in the digital asset offerings alongside the lead investor. “

-It is usually not presently possible to buy alternative cryptocurrencies such as VNX Exchange directly using U.S. dollars.
-Investors seeking to acquire VNX Exchange should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy VNX Exchange using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as VNX Exchange directly using U.S. dollars.
+Investors seeking to trade VNX Exchange should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy VNX Exchange using one of the aforementioned exchanges.

 Receive News & Updates for VNX Exchange Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VNX Exchange and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.